EduardoZepeda/coffee-bytes-hugo/content/posts/favorecer-la-composicion-sobre-la-herencia-explicacion/index.en.md

 fast_car.start_engine()
 ```

 In the inheritance example, we started with a basic "Car" and modified it to make a "SportsCar".
 In the compositing example, we build an "Automobile" and a "SportsCar" by combining smaller parts, such as the engine.
 It's like using LEGO pieces to build cars, and it gives us more control and flexibility when writing our programs.
+Once you understand the meaning of composition over inheritance it'll make you rethink the way you write code.